 - Take the Cumberland exit, and start heading towards Comox Lake.

 - At the corner of Dunsmuir Avenue (which is also Royston Road) and Sutton Road, there is a large gravel parking lot (parking for the Cumberland Recreation Centre).
-You can park here and walk the few hundred metres or so to the trailhead; OR, park just after the 90° corner (where Sutton Road becomes Comox Road) on the side of the road (bringing you closest to the trailhead).
+You can park here and walk the few hundred metres or so to the trailhead; OR, park just after the 90° corner (where Sutton Road becomes Comox Lake Road) on the side of the road (bringing you closest to the trailhead).

 - Walk through the yellow gate and enter a large system of biking and hiking trails.